 Matt spent many years at Novell, working on digitalme, on management software for the Volera caching appliance, and on data center monitoring and management software.
 Matt also spent a number of years working in Novell’s Developer Services organization, where Matt proposed an idea that eventually became Novell Forge, which was a key initiative in helping Novell evolve to become a more open-source friendly company.
 It is also rumored that Matt’s document, “Reestablishing Netware,” which was sent directly to then-Vice-Chairman Chris Stone, was key in laying out a plan for Novell to move to an open source platform, although this rumor has never been confirmed.

 In the year 2008, with Novell continuing to struggle and with no career growth prospects in sight, Matt left Novell with a great deal of nostalgia and took a position as Senior Software Engineer with an EMC subsidiary named Decho, originally known as Mozy (and still known as Mozy around these parts).
 After about a year there, he worked for two and a half years for Microsoft at their Utah Development Center on a number of different solutions for Microsoft’s Desktop Optimization Pack, a product suite most people haven’t heard about.
 Matt left Microsoft to take an opportunity at the startup Jive Communications, where he led 10x growth in the engineering team over two years and was a key developer of their cloud-scale infrastructure.
-Matt is currently working for a startup named HireVue before accepting a position at Adobe working on open source (e.g. Apache Oak, Apache Sling) and Adobe Experience Manager which is built on top of Apache Jackrabbit Oak.
+Matt spent some time working for a startup named HireVue before accepting a position at Adobe working on open source (e.g. Apache Oak, Apache Sling) and Adobe Experience Manager which is built on top of Apache Jackrabbit Oak.
 Matt is an Apache Jackrabbit PMC member and committer.